vuphan314/LED/README.md

 # LEDtoSLtranslator
-Translator: from LED (Language of Effective Definitions) to SequenceL
+- translating from LED (Language of Effective Definitions) to SequenceL
+- under construction